Shirl Jennings: Re-loss of sight

 In February 1992, Jennings contracted pneumonia, which led to respiratory failure that deprived his brain of oxygen.
 After recovering, while he could still see some colors and movement, his sight virtually vanished.

 Personal life

-Shirl reconnected with his future wife Barbara in 1988 after learning that Barbara, a woman he had dated 20 years earlier, had since divorced and moved back into the Atlanta, Georgia area.
+Jennings reconnected with his future wife Barbara in 1988 after learning that Barbara, a woman he had dated 20 years earlier, had since divorced and moved back into the Atlanta, Georgia, area.
 They were married in 1991.

 In 1996, Jennings began taking painting lessons and became a painter.
 His first solo art show was held in 2002 at the Center Street Arts Gallery in Conyers, Georgia.

 Film

-Shirl and Barbara Jennings became the inspiration for the characters of Virgil Adamson and Amy Benic in the movie At First Sight (1999) starring Val Kilmer and Mira Sorvino.
-Val Kilmer spent time with Shirl Jennings in preparation for portraying him in the film.
+Shirl and Barbara Jennings became the inspiration for the characters of Virgil Adamson and Amy Benic in the movie At First Sight (1999), starring Val Kilmer and Mira Sorvino.
+Val Kilmer spent time with Jennings in preparation for portraying him in the film.

 Death

-Shirl Jennings died from chronic obstructive pulmonary disease in 2003 at the age of 63.
+Jennings died from chronic obstructive pulmonary disease in 2003 at the age of 63.